 FAQs about Head Chefs

-1: What qualifications are needed to become a head chef?
+1: What qualifications and requirements do you need to become a head chef?

 A culinary diploma or degree is highly recommended, along with several years of hands-on kitchen experience.